Last updated September 30, 2024

 Ayurveda Dosha: Vata

 Vata people are slim and slender with dry skin and hair, less muscle mass, poor endurance and poor circulation.
 They have variable digestion and metabolism and are prone to constipation, pinched nerves, pain, bone loss, instability and over-stimulation.
-They are also extremely creative and the most adaptable of the three types.
+Vatas are also extremely creative and the most adaptable of the three types.

 Raw veganism is not favorable to Vata.
 Telltale symptoms of excess Vata are emaciation, anorexia, protruding belly on a skinny body, fear, anxiety, confusion and aimless talking.

-When booking spa services and wellness retreats, Vata people should look for warm oil massage, gentle yoga, silent meditation, warm climates and peaceful, supportive environments that allow one to rest.
+When booking spa services and wellness retreats, Vata people should look for warm oil massages, gentle yoga and silent meditation.
+They should also seek warm climates and peaceful, supportive environments that promote rest.

 Ayurveda Dosha: Pitta